 I found that the Lysol Simply multipurpose spray was easier and more effective to use than the Clorox wipes we’d previously tried to use in certain areas, such as in the powder room.
-However, if you prefer the convenience of ready-made wipes, then Lysol Simply also offers the same product in a wipes version (Amazon).
+However, if you prefer the convenience of ready-made wipes, then Lysol Simply also offers the same product in a wipes version, when available in stores.

 Note: Please always test a small, inconspicuous spot or area before trying to wash your walls with any cleaning product.
 Not every paint type can handle it or is meant washed.
 It’s also beneficial to refer to the manufacturer’s instructions for further details before testing or washing your walls in general.

 Lysol Simply worked pretty well when cleaning hard plastic surfaces, but it can also leave a sticky residue behind in some cases.
 For instance, you may experience tackiness on plastic toilet seats or high chair eating surfaces.